 I.3 Requirements on identifier for multimedia information access triggered by tag-based identification

 [ITU-T F.771] defines five requirements for identifiers (clause 7.3, Identifier requirements) for multimedia information access triggered by tag-based identification.
-In the following, we give clarification of each identifier requirement to stress that identification scheme defined in this Recommendation satisfies these identifier requirements.
+In the following, clarification of each identifier requirement is given to stress that identification scheme defined in this Recommendation satisfies these identifier requirements.

 ID-001: Identifier is recommended to be used by different applications.